New Orleans is known for its food, streetcars and tree lined avenues…

 Our Community Reforestation program works closely with Mid-City, Broadmoor, and Algiers to strategically reforest their communities.
 Volunteer community planting events get trees in the ground while bringing together neighbors.
 Our goal is to cluster trees in our partner communities until they are adequately reforested and then expand into other neighborhoods, eventually covering the entire city.
 This way we can more quickly impact flooding, subsidence, pollution, rising temperatures, and community health.

 We also map and track every tree we plant to ensure its success and measure its impact over time.
-We’ve planted 465 large, native trees (and counting) since we launched in June 2016.
-By the end of this planting season (October-March), we will have planted 600 trees, totaling 790 large, native trees since our inception.
+We’ve planted 790 large, native trees (and counting) since we launched in June 2016.
 Explore our map:

-Visit our Events page to see past planting events, including pictures.
+Visit our Events page to see information about past and upcoming planting events.